MGeurts/genealogy/resources/markdown/help.md

 ## 8. Color theme

-Visitors and authenticated users can change the color theme in the top right-hand menu by using the <b>theme selctor</b>.<br/>
+Users can change the color theme in the top right-hand menu by using the <b>theme selector</b>.<br/>

 <img src="https://genealogy.kreaweb.be/img/help/genealogy-002aa.webp" class="rounded" alt="Theme selector">